-In the wake of the recent hurricane disasters in Texas, Florida and the surrounding states, even businesses that weren’t located in affected areas may be feeling the impact of Harvey and Irma.
-The economic impact of natural disasters are often far-reaching and in many cases, significant.
-The damage and devastation left behind by a natural disaster presents challenges for businesses of all sizes but small businesses typically face the biggest hurdles when it comes to getting back to business as usual.
+In the wake of the recent hurricane disasters in Texas, Florida, and the surrounding states, even businesses that weren’t located in affected areas may be feeling the impact of Harvey and Irma.
+The economic impact of natural disasters is often far-reaching and in many cases, significant.
+The damage and devastation left behind by a natural disaster present challenges for businesses of all sizes but small businesses typically face the biggest hurdles when it comes to getting back to business as usual.

 Damage to Assets

 Assets are the physical items businesses use in their daily operations.
 If the destruction from a natural disaster is significant, these assets can be severely damaged and require either repair or replacement.
 Larger companies with multiple facilities can offset the economic impact of natural disasters by transferring operations to other locations.
 Their production may still be somewhat diminished compared to normal, but they will still be able to conduct business.
 Small businesses typically operate from only one location which houses all the business’s assets.
 Severe damage to the assets of a small business will bring operations to a complete halt.

 These business owners will spend a lot of time trying to repair the assets or waiting until it can be replaced.
 If they were fortunate enough to have enough cash in reserve, they may be able to get up and running quickly.
 Even so, the demand for said assets may be increased due to the disaster.
 This could result in a delay in their delivery or the business owner may have to wait for insurance reimbursement or any possible disaster funding.
 This can be a long, drawn-out process and may even prevent the business from reopening at all.